 5. (Adult) Add beans to the pot and keep cooking for about 5 more minutes until beans are heated through.

 6. Using immersion blender puree soup until smooth.

 7. Serve hot with extra pumpkin oil and a sprinkle of chili powder for extra heat.

-If it seems to you like too much work for a pot of soup, let me tell you another secret.
+If this recipe seems like too much work for a pot of soup, let me tell you another secret.
 This soup freezes exceptionally well.
-Any time you come home after a long day of being out in a freezing temperature, drop a bag of frozen soup into a pot (cut off the freezer bag with scissors) and by the time you change into your comfy clothes you will have a cup of steaming, nourishing, homemade soup that tastes amazing and is healthy to boot.
+Any time you come home after a long day of being out in freezing temperatures, drop a bag of frozen soup into a pot (cut off the freezer bag with scissors), and by the time you change into your comfy clothes, you will have a cup of steaming, nourishing, homemade soup that tastes amazing and is healthy to boot.